 Full detailed video recipe of congress kadlekai recipe – ( a short 1.42 minutes video on how to make congress kadlekai)

-Place a skillet in low flame.
-Add the oil.
-Add the curry leaves and fry for 15 seconds.
+- Place a skillet in low flame.
+Heat the oil and the curry leaves. fry for 15 seconds.

-Serve the masala peanuts/ congress kadlekayi with some tea or top it on chirumuri or any chat.
+- Serve the masala peanuts/ congress kadalekai with some tea or top it on chirumuri or any chat.